unityfire/alexa-ha/README.md

 - Automatically generates the Skill '[utterances]' based on configured devices/rooms, which trains Echo voice model for boosted accuracy
 - Crude support for Text-To-Speech 'announcements' by pairing the Echo with your HA server over Bluetooth

 The current version is focused on perfecting support for [OpenHAB]; other HA solutions may be added in the future.
+OpenHAB v1.x is currently well tested and supported, OpenHAB v2.x support is coming in due time.

 ### TECHNOLOGY STACK
 Alexa HA's technology stack is primarily comprised of the following key open source projects: